 Option 1 Call a Preferred Carrier

-- These are shippers that our customers have used and are pleased with their service.
+- These are shippers that our customers have used and have been pleased with their service.
 Call or text them for a quote directly, we do not quote shipping.

 Option 2 Ship via USHIP.com

-Uship is a brokerage platform for independent shippers.
-Most individuals, like the shippers listed above, with a box truck or trailer.
-These road warriors specialize in items too big for a parcel, but too small for freight.
-Old coke machines are commonly shipped by Uship carriers.
+Uship is a peer to peer platform to match independent shippers with shipments.
+They specialize in items too big for a parcel, but too small for freight.
+Old drink machines are commonly shipped by Uship carriers.
 You can list your machine on Uship, and carriers can choose to bid on the shipment.
 We have no affiliation with UShip.

-Below are tips on how to use USHIP.com to ship a vintage coke machine to us.
+Below are tips on how to use USHIP.com to ship a vintage drink machine to us.